edwillys/pyplotaudio/README.md

 ## TODO:
 - Overlap
-- Strech plot when resizing window
+- Stretch plot and other widgets when resizing a window
 - Better soundcard handling, as now only channel 0 is used